Great Art Lessons for the Creative Soul

 While we normally focus on the achievements of real-life Black creative heroes during the month of February, this year we decided to also focus on some of our favorite fictional superheroes.
 There are so many visual art lessons and careers within the world of super hero storytelling; everything ranging from illustration to fashion design to special effects makeup to animation and so much more.

-Unfortunately Black representation featured in comic books/graphic novels, video games, television shows and films were grossly lacking in mainstream media.
+Unfortunately Black representation featured in comic books/graphic novels, video games, television shows and films were grossly lacking in mainstream media in the 20th century.
 As a young artist, I was so excited to see any fictional superheroes or comic book characters who were also Black.
 While Black representation in this genre is improving, we have a long way to go before we experience true equity.
-Meanwhile, here are a few of our favorite Black fictional/real-life superheroes both in front and behind the camera.
+Meanwhile, here are a few of our favorite Black fictional/real-life superheroes both in front of and behind the camera.

 First of all, we want to honor the legendary entertainer Eartha Kitt.
 She's a true icon/superhero and one of the first Black actresses seen in the Batman television series in the 1960s.
 Her work helped pave the way for other Black actors in this genre.

 The popular character Storm from the 80's X-Men animated series was one of my favorite characters to watch as a child.
 As an adult the Cyborg character from the animated show Teen Titans was one of my favorite characters to watch with our children.
 While the styles of animation/charcters for each show are different, the color schemes in these two illustrations are similar.

 We recently learned about the amazing art/illustrations of Afua Richardson.
 She is critically acclaimed for her work in the World of Wakanda comic book series and featured on the amazing HBO show Lovecraft Country.
 Click this link to learn more about this phenomenal artist.